johnzxcvbnm/Adi/unit_1/w03d04/morning_exercise/README.md

 ##### Great, now our next button works and we can cycle through all the images -- but then it breaks when we reach the last one!
 Let's fix that!

-1. Define another global variable named `numOfImages` so we can count how many images we have in our carousel by using: `$('.carousel-images').children().length - 1`
+1. Define another global variable named `highestIndex` so we can count the highest index of images we have in our carousel by using: `$('.carousel-images').children().length - 1`
-    - :red_circle: Remember! `.length` gives us an exact count of how long an array is, but indexes in JavaScript start with 0, so we need to account for that by subtracting 1 from the .length
+    - :red_circle: Remember! `.length` gives us an exact count of how long an array is, but indexes in JavaScript start counting from 0, so we need to account for that by subtracting 1 from the value .length gives us
 1. Back inside our event handler for our next class, let's write an if/else statement so that if we go above the amount of images we have, it'll reset the currentImgIndex back to the first one
     - :red_circle: Remember to watch where you place this if/else statement!
 Should it go before you hide the current image or after?
   ```
-   if(currentImgIndex < numOfImages) {
+   if(currentImgIndex < highestIndex) {
     currentImgIndex ++
    } else {
     currentImgIndex = 0